 4. Fixed Lenses for Portraits, Variable Lenses for Everything Else

-Fixed lenses are perfectly built for its exact focal length.
+Fixed lenses are perfectly built for their exact focal length.
 As such, these lenses tend to be exponentially sharper than lenses that zoom!
-This also allows the lens engineers to focus on other key features (such as aperture) rather than ensuring that the zooming barrel works well.
+This also allows the lens engineers to focus on other key features (such as aperture) rather than ensuring the zooming barrel works well.
 These lenses exceed all expectations when shooting portraits and detail shots.

 5. Use Shallow Depth of Field for Details, Deep Depth of Field for Portraits

-Deep depth of field is excellent for portraits, especially group portraits, because you want everyone’s smiling face in focus and not blurry!
+Deep depth of field is excellent for portraits, especially group portraits because you want everyone’s smiling face in focus and not blurry!

 6. Use Two Camera Bodies

 You can have a different lens on each body and be able to quickly switch focal lengths without the hassle of swapping lenses (which can cause you to miss a key moment due to the time it takes to swap optics).
-With two camera bodies, you just lift the one that you need.
+With two camera bodies, you lift the one that you need.

-Secondly, forbid one camera body breaks, dies, or is having difficulty- you have a backup immediately.
+Secondly, forbid one camera body breaks, dies, or is having difficulty – you have a backup immediately.

 7. Always Have Back-Up Equipment

-Always have back-up equipment as well.
+Always have backup equipment as well.
 Malfunctions plague all photographers at some point, and you don’t want the stress of that happening during a key moment.
 Carry extra memory cards, lenses, cameras, and flashes.

 8. Shoot on Two Cards Simultaneously